Comparison

 Best for developers who just want to read the file

 Built for reading AI-generated docs and specs.
-Quick Look support is the standout feature — spacebar in Finder renders any .md file immediately.
+Quick Look support is the standout feature.
+Spacebar in Finder renders any .md file immediately.

 Typora